PranavSitaraman/mcamath/mcamc.md

 ### Registration

 {: .question}
-**Can you describe the overall registration process for schools and other organizations?**
+**Can you describe the overall registration process for team?**

 {: .answer}
-Each organization submits one registration form.
-The organization will be asked to designate a coach who will receive communications from MCAMC, and to provide basic information about each student participating.
-Please see the payment section for payment details.
+Each team submits one registration form.
+The team will be asked to designate a coach or parent who will receive communications from MCAMC and make payments.
 If you have any other questions, please contact us at [mcamathleague@gmail.com](mailto:mcamathleague@gmail.com).

 {: .question}
 **Can I register as individual without a team?**

 {: .answer}
 Yes!
-If your school is not participating in MCAMC, you can register as individual.
+If you do not have a team, you can register as individual.
 On the day of the competition, you will be matched with a team, and you will be able to participate in all rounds just like everyone else.
-However, if your school is participating in MCAMC, please register with your school.
+However, we recommend that students register as a team if possible.

 {: .question}
 **What are the exact eligibility requirements to participate in MCAMC?**